Empathy. Beauty. Quality. Follow-through.

 415-318-8634 x113

 Kaileen is the Single-Family Studio Director at Winder Gibson Architects.
-She has more than 12 years of experience in the Bay Area working on large commercial projects and residential homes.
-She enjoys solving design puzzles at all scales and complexities and believes that the best design solutions are accomplished by working as a team.
-Kaileen graduated from Rice University in 2008 and is a licensed architect in the State of California.
+She has more than 15 years of experience in the Bay Area working on large commercial projects and residential homes.
+As a firm leader, Kaileen excels at solving design puzzles at all scales and complexities.
+She believes that the best design solutions are accomplished by listening, working as a team, and designing toward a more sustainable future.

 Miki Hirai